return5/return5/README.md

 ## hello, I am return5
-  - I am a Java developer by trade, spring-boot micro services, SQL databases, and Javascript. currently workign with React + Typescript.
+  - PRofessionally I am currently working with React + Typescript. previous experience with java micro services, javascript, and SQL databases.
   - Outside work, I prefer Lua for game making and scripts.
 Bash scripting is fine too.
   - If you dont love C then you arnt a real programmer.
   - Vim and Linux or go home.